pgleamy/Sunrise-Sunset/README.md

 ## Description

-Gathers and visualizes data on sunrise and sunset times throughout the year for a given city.
+**currently not working, fixing later tonight** Gathers and visualizes data on sunrise and sunset times throughout the year for a given city.
 The data is gathered from the API provided by sunrise-sunset.org and visualized using matplotlib.

 ## How to Run